RKKY interaction in one-dimensional flat-band lattices: RKKY interaction

-where $G_{\alpha\beta}^{(0)}$ are the retarded single-particle Green functions of the unperturbed system for a single spin species~\cite{note2}.
-Evaluating Eq.~(\ref{eq:RKKY_pert}) by using the analytical expression for $G_{AA}^{(0)}$ (see the SM~\cite{sm}), we see that it reproduces the numerical result very well, see Fig.~\ref{fig:RKKY_stub_J}(a).
-Indeed, since the flat-band states do not have support on the $A$ sublattice, there is no reason why the standard RKKY approximation should not be valid.
 In stark contrast to this, the $BB$ configuration [see Fig.~\ref{fig:RKKY_stub_J}(b)] exhibits a more complicated dependence that cannot be reproduced by Eq.~(\ref{eq:RKKY_pert}), which is in fact divergent in this case.
 Instead, due to the large degeneracy of the flat band, \emph{degenerate} perturbation theory (for $J_{1,2}/E_{\mathrm{gap}}=J_{1,2}/t\ll 1$) has to be used.
-This gives a non-vanishing first-order contribution to $J_{RKKY}^{BB}$ that is responsible for the unusual $J_1$-dependence in Fig.~\ref{fig:RKKY_stub_J}(b) as well as for the significantly larger absolute value of the RKKY coupling.
-To calculate this contribution, we apply the Gram-Schmidt orthogonalization method to the CLSs of the stub lattice.
-It is straightforward to see that we can always construct $N-2$ orthonormal basis states per spin sector that do not have support on the impurity sites, such that the entire first-order contribution is contained in an effective $2\times 2$ Hamiltonian (per spin sector) that results from projecting $H_{imp}^{(1)}+H_{imp}^{(2)}$ onto the remaining two basis states.
-For $J_{1,2}\geq 0$, we find that $J_{RKKY}^{BB}$ is, to first order, given by
+This gives a nonvanishing first-order contribution to $J_{\mathrm{RKKY}}^{BB}$ that is responsible for the unusual $J_1$-dependence in Fig.~\ref{fig:RKKY_stub_J}(b) as well as for the significantly larger absolute value of the RKKY coupling.
+This first-order contribution stems entirely from intraband transitions within the flat band and is therefore only present when both impurities are located on either the $B$ or $C$ sublattice.
+To calculate this contribution, we apply the Gram-Schmidt orthogonalization method to the CLSs that span the flat band of the stub lattice.
+It is straightforward to see that we can always construct $N-2$ orthonormal basis states per spin sector that do not have support on the impurity sites, such that the entire first-order contribution is contained in an effective $2\times 2$ Hamiltonian (per spin sector) that results from projecting $H_{\mathrm{imp}}^{(1)}+H_{\mathrm{imp}}^{(2)}$ onto the remaining two basis states.
+For $J_{1,2}\geq 0$, we find that $J_{\mathrm{RKKY}}^{BB}$ is, to first order, given by

-for real $R$-dependent coefficients $a,b>0$ that can be expressed as overlap integrals of the participating flat-band basis states~\cite{sm}, see numerically obtained results in Fig.~\ref{fig:RKKY_stub_J}(b).
+for real $R$-dependent coefficients $a,b>0$ that can be expressed as overlap integrals of the participating flat-band basis states, see Appendix~\ref{app:firstorder}.
+We evaluate this expression numerically and display the result in Fig.~\ref{fig:RKKY_stub_J}(b).
 For small $J_{1}/t\ll 1$, we get a good agreement with the exact result.
-As $J_{1}/t$ gets larger, also the second-order contribution should be taken into account to get a better match.
-Lastly, Eq.~(\ref{eq:RKKY_pert}) gives the correct lowest-order approximation for the $AB$ [$BA$] configuration, see Figs.~\ref{fig:RKKY_stub_J}(c) and (d).
-As $J_{1}/t$ gets larger, an unconventional third-order contribution $\propto J_1 J_2^2$ [$\propto J_1^2 J_2$] originating from the flat band gets important.
+As $J_{1}/t$ gets larger, also the second-order contribution (not shown here) should be taken into account to get a better match.